moscript/moscript.github.io/click-n-extend/readme.md

 [Demo](https://moscript.github.io/click-n-extend/index.html)

-*Note: Press E to show the seconds you've prolonged, and 5 to hide them.*
+*Note: Press E to show the seconds you've prolonged, T to display the actual number, and 5 to hide them.*

 ***Usage:***